apalbright/thelittledataset/content/post/eduanalytics-101.md

 # Data/Code

-All datasets and R scripts necessary to recreate these visuals are available at my ["edusalsa"" Github repo](https://github.com/apalbright/edusalsa)!
+All datasets and R scripts necessary to recreate these visuals are available at my ["edusalsa" Github repo](https://github.com/apalbright/edusalsa)!

 # Update: Code fix [April 2016]